-Cyfarwyddiaeth Cymllumio Planning Directorate

-Llywodraeth Cymru Welsh Government

-Ein cy6Our reft gA1214276

-Justin Walte Group Leader - Policy and Implementation Methyr Tydfil County Borough Council Unit 5 Triangle Business Park CF48 4TQ

-10 August 2016

-Dear Justin.

-Merthyr Tydfil County Borough Council: Delivery Agreement 1et Replacement

-The Town and Country Planning (Local Development Plan) (Wales) (Amendment) Regulations 2015

-Thank you for your email of 14 July, requesting the agreement of the Cabinet Secretary for Environment and Rural Affairs to the Delivery Agreement (DA) timetable for your replacement Local Development Plan (LDP).
+Cyfarwyddiaeth Cysillunio Planning Directorate Uvwodraeth Cymru Welsh Government Ein cy6Our reft gA1214276 Justin Walte Group Leader - Policy and Implementation Merthyr Tydfil County Borough Council Unit f Triangle Business Park CF48 4TQ 10 August 2016 Dear Justin Merthyr Tydfil County Borough Council: Delivery Agreement 1ef Replacement The Town and Country Planning (Local Development Plan) (Wales) (Amendment) Regulations 2015 Thank you for your email of 14 July, requesting the agreement of the Cabinet Secretary for Environment and Rural Affairs to the Delivery Agreement (DA) timetable for your replacement Local Development Plan (LDP).
 This DA comes as a result of concluding the review process (Regulation 41) of your LDP, which was adopted in May 2011.
 The Welsh Government acknowledges the work undertaken to date on the review process and welcomes the commitment shown by Merthyr Tydfil County Borough Council to prepare a replacement plan.
 Your submitted DA contains an indicative adoption date of December 2019, with an allowance for a 3 month slippage period.
 In accordance with the LOP Manual (paragraph 4.3.3.3) this allowance would apply to the entire LDP process and is not cumulative.

-A priority of the Weish Government is for an up to date plan-lied planning system.
+A priority of the Weish Government is for an up to date plan-led planning system.
 In accordance with the LDP Manual (paragraph 10.2.5) a replacement plan should be prepared in considerably less than 4-years and the Weish Government is supportive of your DA that complies with guidance in this respect.
 Preparation of a LDP is not only a statutory duty placed on each Local Planning Authority across Wales, but also a corporate tool, a tand use expression of your Authority's priorities in dealing with local and national issues.
 As such the DA is a commitment to deliver on these key responsibilities.
 Effective project management and appropriate resources are essential to ensure there will be no slippage and the plan can be adopted in accordance with the proposed DA.

-On behalf of the Cabinet Secretary for Environment and Rural Affairs, I am able to confirm agreement to the timetable as provided for by Section 63(4) of the Planning and Compulsory Purchase Act 2004 and Regulation 9 of the Town and Country Planning (Local Development Plan) (Wales) (Amendment) Regulations 2015

-The published version of your DA should now be made publically available in accordance with the requirements indicated in Regulation 10.
-I would be grateful if you provide one hard copy of the agreement to the Planning Division of the Welsh Government.
+On behalf of the Cabinet Secretary for Environment and Rural Affairs, 1 am able to confirm agreement to the timetable as provided for by Section 63(4) of the Planning and Compulsory Purchase Act 2004 and Regulaton 9 of the Town and Country Planning (Local Development Plan) (Wales) (Amendment) Regulations 2015 The published version of your DA should now be made publically available in accordance with the requirements indicated in Regulation 10.
+I would be grateful if you provide one hand copy of the agreement to the Planning Division of the Welsh Government.
 Yours sincerely.

-Rebekah Stephens Planning Manager Planning Directorate

-By e-mail and post

-Planning Directorate + Cathago Park + Cardiff + CP10 3HQ Cyfanwyddiaeth Cynllunio+ Paro Cathago + Caendydd + CP10 3HQ
+Rebekah Stephens Planning Manager Planning Directorate By e-mail and post Planning Directorate + Cathaut Park + Cardiff + CP10 3HQ Cyllen-yddiaeth Cynllunio- Pars Cathaut + Caendydd + CP10 3HQ We online resulting correspondence in Welds.
+Any surdence resulted in Wesh will be accounted in Wesh and applicities the selectors of Dynamic programming.
+Specification is a set splicities the selectors of Dynamic programming pathol programming on account programming.

-We network receiving correspondence in Welds.
-Say produces received in Welds will be absorbed in Welds and recipioning in Welds will be fact to a divisy in responding in Welds and propositing in Welds will be fact to a divisy in responding in Welds and provide you write at held.